Rory Cellan-Jones is a Former BBC Technology Correspondent.

 The stories he has covered have ranged from Black Wednesday and the Maxwell trial to the dot com bubble and the rise of Google.

 In 2000, Rory Cellan-Jones was the BBC’s Internet Correspondent, and following the ‘dot com’ crash of 2000, he wrote the book “Dot.bomb“.

 Dot.bomb covers the histories of the big names of the frenzy and the free-fall of the dot.com market.
 The parallels with Silicon Valley and the US.com revolution are drawn gently.
 The stars, financiers, investors and market experts who contributed to the heady days are portrayed as they seemed then and as they look with hindsight.

-Since January 2007, Rory Cellan-Jones has been the BBC’s Technology Correspondent with the job of expanding the BBC’s coverage of new media and telecoms, and the cultural impact of the Internet.
+Between 2007 and 2021, Rory was the BBC’s Technology Correspondent.
+His job was to expand the BBC’s coverage of new media and telecoms, and the cultural impact of the Internet.